contourpy/contourpy/docs/description.rst

 level crosses the edge is determined by interpolation (see :ref:`z_interp`).

 A single quad can have 0, 2 or 4 contour points, up to one per edge, depending upon how the contour line intersects it.
-The contour points are connected in a predictable order with higher ``z`` on the left as you follow them.
+The contour points are connected together in a predictable order with higher ``z`` on the left as you follow them around.

 If ``quad_as_tri=False`` then the points are connected with straight lines across each quad.
 The only complexity here are quads that intersect the contour line on all four edges.
 Here the two